Our board consists of the following faculty members:

 Marjolein Cupido, Assistant Professor International Criminal Law

 Marjolein Cupido works as Assistant Professor at the Law Faculty’s Department of Criminal Law and Criminology.
 At the CICJ, she assists in the daily management and organizes the monthly International Criminal Law and Criminology (ICLC) lunch meetings.
 In addition, Marjolein teaches in the master program International Crimes and Criminology and in the Summer School on International Criminal Justice.
 Marjolein’s research is comparative in nature and focuses on criminal responsibility for international crimes under international and domestic criminal law.

 Marjolein holds an LL.M in Criminal Law (Leiden University 2007, summa cum laude).
 In 2015, she obtained her PhD in international criminal law from the VU University Amsterdam where she defended her dissertation on the casuistry of substantive international criminal law.
 In addition to her work at VU University Amsterdam, Marjolein is appointed deputy judge in the District Court of Rotterdam and was a visiting professional at the International Criminal Court in 2017.

 Maarten Bolhuis, Assistant Professor Criminology

-Maarten Bolhuis works as a lecturer and PhD candidate at the Law Faculty’s Department of Criminal Law and Criminology.
+Maarten Bolhuis works as Assistant Professor at the Law Faculty’s Department of Criminal Law and Criminology.
 At the CICJ, he manages the website and coordinates the summer school on International Criminal Justice.
 Maarten teaches in the master program International Crimes and Criminology.
 His research focuses on the application of Article 1F of the Refugee Convention in the context of the ‘Escaping Justice‘-project.

 Maarten received his Criminology degree (cum laude) at the Faculty of Law, VU University Amsterdam in 2009.
 A year later, he received his degree in Political Science (Conflict Resolution and Governance) at the University of Amsterdam.
 Earlier, he has worked for Lawyers for Lawyers, a Dutch NGO.